KGM Actyon

-The KGM Actyon is a mid-size crossover SUV produced by KG Mobility since 2024.
+The KGM Actyon is a mid-size SUV produced by KG Mobility since 2024.
 Introduced in July 2024, the Actyon and Torres have the same platform, with some design alterations which makes it longer, wider, and lower than the Torres.

 Background

 The vehicle inherits its name from the SsangYong Actyon, an amalgam of the words "action" and "young".
 The SsangYong Actyon is a coupe SUV that was released in 2005 and discontinued in 2010.
 Then, 14 years after the discontinuation, KGM introduced a new Actyon in 2024.
 It was built on Torres' platform.

 Design

 The hood and bumper feature daytime running lights in the Geon-Gon-Gam-Ri pattern of Taegukgi.
 The rear end features an integrated skid plate bumper.
 The interior features a panoramic display that integrates a 12.3-inch cluster and a 12.3-inch infotainment system, and is tilted 8 degrees toward the driver.

 Markets

 Australia

 The Actyon was launched in Australia on 29 May 2025, it is available with two variants: K50 and K60.